Color temperature: Color rendering index

 The CIE color rendering index (CRI) is a method to determine how well a light source's illumination of eight sample patches compares to the illumination provided by a reference source.
 Cited together, the CRI and CCT give a numerical estimate of what reference (ideal) light source best approximates a particular artificial light, and what the difference is.
-See Color Rendering Index for full article.

 Spectral power distribution

 Light sources and illuminants may be characterized by their spectral power distribution (SPD).
 The relative SPD curves provided by many manufacturers may have been produced using 10 nm increments or more on their spectroradiometer.
 The result is what would seem to be a smoother ("fuller spectrum") power distribution than the lamp actually has.
 Owing to their spiky distribution, much finer increments are advisable for taking measurements of fluorescent lights, and this requires more expensive equipment.

 Color temperature in astronomy

 In astronomy, the color temperature is defined by the local slope of the SPD at a given wavelength, or, in practice, a wavelength range.
 Given, for example, the color magnitudes B and V which are calibrated to be equal for an A0V star (e.g. Vega), the stellar color temperature $T_C$ is given by the temperature for which the color index $B-V$ of a black-body radiator fits the stellar one.
 Besides the $B-V$, other color indices can be used as well.
 The color temperature (as well as the correlated color temperature defined above) may differ largely from the effective temperature given by the radiative flux of the stellar surface.
 For example, the color temperature of an A0V star is about 15000 K compared to an effective temperature of about 9500 K.